tochman/the_blue_print/chapters/07-8-advanced-composition.md

-# Advanced Component Composition Techniques
+# Advanced component composition techniques

 Advanced composition techniques represent the sophisticated edge of React component architecture.
 These patterns transform component composition from basic JSX assembly into a refined architectural discipline that enables incredibly flexible systems while maintaining code clarity and maintainability.